SadRus/web-api-vk-group-no6/README.md

 You needs to create .env file in main folder for enviroment variables.
 VK_ACCESS_TOKEN - it`s yours access_token, which we get above.
+VK_GROUP_ID - you can get group ID at https://regvk.com/id/
+VK_VERSION_API - choose API version that you needed.

 ### Usage